20 Skills Recruiters Screen For in Accountant Resumes

 What are the most important skills for a Accountant resume?

 The top skills for Accountant resumes include Accounting software, Intuit QuickBooks, Microsoft Excel, Microsoft Office software, Microsoft Outlook.
-These are the tools and technologies most frequently required in Accountant job postings, according to O*NET occupational data (SOC 13-2011).
+These are the tools and technologies most frequently required in Accountant job postings based on verified occupational data.

 How many skills should I list on my Accountant resume?